-This liqueur is an adaptation of our Christmas Extract recipe.
+This festive christmas liqueur is an adaptation of our Christmas Extract recipe.
 Whereas the extract is designed to be really concentrated in flavour for use in other recipes, this liqueur can be enjoyed as it is – Christmas in a glass!
-For us, it's ingredients represent Christmas, you could easily adapted it with your own favourites.
+For us, these ingredients represent Christmas but you could easily adapt it with your own favourites.

 Not everyone is aware that pine needles are edible, and are in fact high in vitamin C, as well as having other benefits.
 When foraging please ensure you are 100% sure of what you are picking, and bear in mind that some evergreens such as yew are highly toxic.
 I also recommend that you provide an ingredient list with any home-made items that you give away as gifts, so the recipient can make an informed choice to whether or not it is suitable for them.

 Bruise the spices and pine needles in a pestle and mortar, and add to a large jar with all the other ingredients.
-Pop on the lid, and give it a good shake.
+Pop on the lid, and give your Christmas liqueur a good shake.

 Leave in a dark place to infuse for at least 4 weeks, giving it the odd shake.
-We tasted it every so often to check how it was developing, and although we didn’t feel a need to adjust it, you could easily do so.
+We tasted our Christmas liqueur every so often to check how it was developing, and although we didn’t feel a need to adjust it, you could easily do so.